AxdeKlerk/SLP/DEBUGGING.md

 When using `max-width` on a card inside a Bootstrap column, the card will not center itself automatically.
 Even if the column is full width, the child element needs `margin: auto` to align correctly.
 Always check custom CSS rules like `max-width` if a card or element looks offset at certain breakpoints.
 Although, it is quite basic syntax and something I should have known, going off into a panic about it when it is not working is not helpful, and most certainly a pause moment to step-back and think clearly without doubting myself.

+## Template Logic Bug for size Dropdown Menu items for Flags, Mugs and Caps

+**Bug:**

+The size dropdown was showing for all merch items, including flags, mugs, and caps.
+These products do not need size options, but the template always displayed the dropdown.
+My first attempt was to use `{% if merch.category == "flag" %}`, but this failed because the correct model field name was `product_category`.
+When I later tried to check multiple categories with `in ("flag", "mug", "cap")`, it caused a *Django* `TemplateSyntaxError` because template conditions do not support tuple syntax.

+**Fix:**

+I solved the problem by chaining multiple conditions with `or` in the template.
+This allowed me to remove the dropdown for flags, mugs, and caps, while keeping it for t-shirts and hoodies using a conditional `if` statement.

+    {% if merch.product_category == "flag" or merch.product_category == "mug" or merch.product_category == "cap" %}

+**Lesson Learned:**

+The *Django* template language does not support Python tuple syntax in `if` statements.
+To check multiple values, I must use `or` (or `and`) to chain conditions.
+It is important to reference the correct model field, in this case the (`product_category`), when testing values.
+Using the wrong field name will always fail, even `if` the condition looks correct.